Parks and Mental Health In Exercises 13–18, use the figure, which... | Study Prep in Pearson+

 Parks and Mental Health In Exercises 13–18, use the figure, which shows the percentages from a survey of two hundred 18- to 24-year-olds in the United States who say that various park and recreation activities have a positive impact on their mental health.
 (Adapted from National Recreation and Park Association)

-Taking Classes and Enjoying Nature At α=0.05, can you support the claim that the proportion of 18- to 24-year-olds who benefit mentally from taking classes in parks is less than the proportion who benefit mentally from enjoying nature in parks?
+Exercising and Taking Classes At α=0.01, can you reject the claim that the proportion of 18- to 24-year-olds who benefit mentally from exercising in parks is greater than or equal to the proportion who benefit mentally from taking classes in parks?

 Verified video answer for a similar problem: